sannya07/Data-Structures-and-Algorithms/README.md

 Combinations:
 Combinations are similar to subsequences but with a key difference: in combinations, we can allow duplicate elements to appear more than once.
 This requires a slight modification to the backtracking process where we need to control element repetition when generating combinations.

+Graphs:
+- Input: We can take input by using adjacencyList(Graphs_02) and adjacencyMatrix(Graphs_01).